 We have made all sorts of yummy meals like this in our pot!
 This and our slow cooker pork carnitas are probably our favorites.
 I mean this meat is great tossed with all sorts of sauces or salsa with a bit of spicy heat!

-Load it up into a few pulled pork baked potatoes and it is a super cheap meal that can feed a crowd.
+Load it up into a few fluffy baked potatoes and it is a super cheap meal that can feed a crowd.
 Make all the things with this and decide for yourselves!

 You really only need 2 ingredients but I slice an onion and include that in almost every recipe I make.
 To make things even easier, I bought a pre-seasoned and marinated boneless pork shoulder.